 Not Eating Enough Protein Slows Muscle Growth

 A 2013 study by Volek et al. measured muscle and strength gains after 9 months of hypertrophy training (96 workouts).
-The only thing that was different between the groups was whether they were given whey protein, soy protein, or a carb supplement.
+The only difference between the groups was whether they were given whey protein, soy protein, or a carb supplement.
 At the end of that 9-month period, the people taking whey protein had gained 83% more muscle than those taking soy protein.
 The people who got the carb supplement did even worse.
 This sounds like a problem, right?
 It depends.

 A 2021 study by Hevia-Larraín et al. compared vegan and omnivore diets for gaining muscle size and strength.
 This time, though, instead of giving out protein powder, they instructed the participants to eat enough protein.
 The difference was, some of the participants were instructed to eat a plant-based diet, the others were instructed to eat an omnivorous diet.
 Perhaps most importantly of all, they made sure all of the participants were eating at least 0.7 grams of protein per pound body weight per day.
 Because overall protein intake was sufficient, both groups gained the same amount of muscle and strength.
 (The vegan group gained a fraction of a pound more muscle, but the results didn’t reach statistical significance.)